Vokter, a Java library that detects and notifies changes in web documents

 Despite every part of its architecture having been optimized to accommodate to a massive amount of parallel tasks, Vokter has only been used in a academic environment and has yet to be battle-tested in high-usage consumer software.
 If you’re using Vokter in your projects, let me know :D

-Regardless, there is always room for improvement, and I feel that there are currently two main issues that should be addressed with higher priority: i) web crawling functionality and ii) timeout of jobs when clients are missing.
+I believe that there are currently two main issues that should be addressed with higher priority: 1) web crawling functionality; and 2) timeout of jobs when clients are missing.

 i) Web crawling